google/WebFundamentals/src/content/en/updates/2019/06/nic75.md

 [Web at Google I/O 2019 playlist](https://bit.ly/web-at-io2019).

-* Tom and I presented [“Unlocking new capabilities for the web”][yt-unlock] covering some of the amazing new capabilities that landing in browsers this year.
+* Tom and I presented [“Unlocking new capabilities for the web”][yt-unlock] covering some of the amazing new capabilities that are landing in browsers this year.
-* Addy and Katie covered some cool performance tips and tricks in [“Speed at Scale”][yt-speed]
+* Addy and Katie covered some cool performance tips and tricks in [“Speed at Scale”][yt-speed].
-* Elizabeth and Paul dove into some cool devtools in [“Demystifying Speed Tooling”][yt-tooling]
+* Elizabeth and Paul dove into some cool devtools in [“Demystifying Speed Tooling”][yt-tooling].
 * And in [“Build Fast and Smooth Web Apps from Feature Phone to Desktop”][yt-proxx] Mariko showed us how she and her crew built [Proxx][proxx] to work on any device, from feature phone to smart phone to desktop.